-Kyphoplasty and vertebroplasty are minimally invasive surgical procedures.
-They are used to treat painful compression fractures of the thoracic spine (mid- and upper back) or lumbar spine (low back) caused by osteoporosis, cancer or trauma.
+Kyphoplasty and vertebroplasty are minimally invasive (incisionless) procedures used to treat painful compression fractures of the thoracic spine (mid- and upper back) or lumbar spine (low back) caused by osteoporosis, cancerous tumors or trauma.

-With both procedures, the doctor injects bone cement into the fractured vertebrae to stablize the fracture and reduce pain.
+With both procedures, a spine specialist uses a needle to inject bone cement into the fractured vertebrae to stabilize the fracture and reduce pain.

-Kyphoplasty (also called balloon kyphoplasty) involves an additional step, in which a special balloon is inserted into the fractured vertebrae and inflated.
-This balloon inflation is done to restore the height of the vertebrae before injecting the cement.
+Kyphoplasty (also called balloon kyphoplasty) involves an additional step, in which the surgeon inserts a special balloon into the fractured vertebrae.
+The surgeon then inflates the balloon to restore the height of the vertebrae before injecting the cement.

 - You have experienced severe, disabling pain for more than two months.

-- The pain doesn’t go away with rest, pain medications and physical therapy
+- Your pain doesn't go away with conservative treatments (rest, pain medications and physical therapy)

-Specialists at Rush perform both kyphoplasty and vertebroplasty in either a hospital or outpatient setting.
-Your specialist will recommend the best option for you based on the following:
+Spine specialists at Rush perform kyphoplasty and vertebroplasty in either a hospital or outpatient setting.
+Your doctor will recommend the best option for you based on the following:

-- The location and severity of the fractures
+- The location and severity of your fractures

 - Your age